By Matt Smith

 The exchange will also look to go beyond primary equity listings.
 "Cross-listings may be something in the longer term that makes sense.
 The exchange is open to the idea, but will need time to test demand," the spokesman added.

 "Initially, it could be more of a junior market model such as NYSE Alternext and, longer-term, potentially there could be cases where companies could apply for a secondary listing."
-(Reuters)For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.